hyper63/hyper/design.md

 > Hubble's goal is to encourage business rules to settle in a core area leveraging solid principles to keep the business logic highly maintainable as the product grows over time.

-This product takes the concepts of hubble and applys them to a micro-service, with a micro-service you will have the following layers:
+This product takes the concepts of atlas and applys them to a micro-service, with a micro-service you will have the following layers:

 * interface/api
 * business rules
 * services

-What hubble-micro wants to do is to generalize the services your micro-service may need so that you can keep your business rules cleanly separated as well as leveraging the ports and adapter design so that your backend services can be replacable without having to modify business rules. hubble-micro is a docker container that gives you data, cache, files and notifications out of the box, without having to make any decisions, you simply `docker run` and you have your backend end service up and running!
+What atlas wants to do is to generalize the services your micro-service may need so that you can keep your business rules cleanly separated as well as leveraging the ports and adapter design so that your backend services can be replacable without having to modify business rules. atlas is a docker container that gives you data, cache, files and notifications out of the box, without having to make any decisions, you simply `docker run` and you have your backend end service up and running!

 [Inception Deck](inception.md)